slimbootloader/slimbootloader/README.md

 -------
 Slim Bootloader is released under the terms of the BSD-2-Clause Plus Patent License.
 Please see the `LICENSE` file for the full terms of the license.

+Slim Bootloader may include other Open Source Software licensed pursuant to license agreement(s) identified in the applicable source code file(s) and/or file header(s).